Miami Misdemeanor Attorney

 Protecting Your Name, Freedom, & Future

 While misdemeanor crimes are categorized as less serious offenses, a conviction can still have severe consequences to your name, freedom, and future.
 Depending on the degree of your misdemeanor, your penalties may include up to five years in jail, probation, hefty fines, loss of your right to possess a weapon, and more.
 In the event that you find yourself dealing with a misdemeanor, let Fischer Redavid PLLC help you.
 We are a premier criminal defense firm dedicated to helping the accused.
-Our Miami misdemeanor lawyer has helped countless clients with cases similar to yours.
+Our Miami criminal defense lawyer has helped countless clients with cases similar to yours.
 We are prepared to go the extra mile to make sure that your rights and best interests are advocated all throughout the process.
 Let our firm obtain the results that you want.

 We can help you with the following misdemeanor offenses: